#51 State House Station Augusta, ME 04333 | Phone: 207.624.6290 | Fax: 207.624.8729 | Maine Relay 711 | Visitor Information

 A. MAVOURNEEN THOMPSON of Peaks Island was first appointed as a Commissioner by Governor Baldacci in 2009.
 Her current term expires in 2014.
 Mavourneen is a public policy consultant performing program evaluations for recipients of NASA education REASoN grants, among other research projects.
 Previously, she was co-founder/owner of PolicyOne Research, Inc. Mavourneen’s public service includes the following: Commissioner on the Maine Ethics Commission, Legislator in the Maine House of Representatives from 1980 to 1984, member of the South Portland School Board, and member of Governor McKernan’s Task Force on Maine School Funding.
 For six years, Mavourneen conducted education research at the Maine Education Policy Research Institute at the University of Southern Maine where she researched and wrote reports for the Maine Legislature, including several editions of The Condition of K-12 Public Education in Maine.
 A former teacher of Advanced Placement English and classes for immigrants and refugees at Portland High School for 15 years, Mavourneen holds a Masters Degree in Education from the University of Maine as well as postgraduate studies in education, public policy, and theology.

-ARNOLD S. CLARK of Durham was appointed as a Commissioner by Governor LePage in September 2011.
-His term expires in 2016.
-Arnold is employed as an attorney at Friedman Gaythwaite Wolf in Portland, doing catastrophic personal injury defense, insurance coverage, product liability, and complex litigation.
-Prior to joining that firm, Arnie practiced law in Waterville, Maine; during this time Arnold also served as Director of Maine Heritage Policy Center’s Center for Constitutional Law.
+ARNOLD S. CLARK of Calais is employed as an attorney at the law firm of Fletcher & Mahar.
+Before returning to Calais, where he grew up, Arnie practiced law at Friedman Gaythwaite Wolf in Portland, doing catastrophic personal injury defense, insurance coverage, product liability, and complex litigation.
+Prior to joining that firm, Arnie had practiced law in Waterville; during this time Arnold also served as Director of Maine Heritage Policy Center’s Center for Constitutional Law.
 Before that, Arnold served as a law clerk to the Honorable Justice Paul L. Rudman of the Maine Supreme Judicial Court, after teaching at Quinnipiac University School of Law in Connecticut for two years as a visiting associate professor of law.
 He received his law degree from Quinnipiac in 2000.

 DEBORAH WHITWORTH of Portland was first appointed as a Commissioner by Governor LePage in September 2011 to fill an unexpired term.
 Her current term ends in 2017.
 Deb is a Senior Associate Human Resources professional with Mercer, an international human resources firm.
 Deb serves as Director of the Maine State Council of the national Society of Human Resources Management (“SHRM”).
 Deb was honored as 2012 Human Resources Leader of the Year by SHRM Maine State Council.
 Deb is the co-chair of the Advisory Council for the Maine Development Foundation Maine Employers’ Initiative and also is an instructor at the University of Southern Maine in the Human Resources Certificate Program.
 The Immediate Past President for the Human Resources Association of Southern Maine, Deb previously was managing director at Lebel and Harriman, an owner at HR Studio, the Vice President of Human Resources at the Waldron Group of Companies, and the Regional Human Resources Manager at Central Maine Medical Center.
 Deb holds a Bachelors' Degree in Communications from Kent State University in Ohio and achieved her Senior Professional in Human Resources designation from the Human Resources Certification Institute of SHRM in 2002.